 This area started attracting a lot of attention in 2009 when it was ranked as one of the country’s best performing cities by the Milken Institute.
 Although the area ranks high for economic performance, the cost of living does not reflect the success or growth.

-Considering Washington Technology Industry Association, one of the North America’s largest and oldest tech trade associations is headquartered here, it only makes sense that Seattle would rank high.
+Considering that Washington Technology Industry Association, one of the North America’s largest and oldest tech trade associations is headquartered here, it only makes sense that Seattle would rank high.
 Entrepreneurs should look for housing in South Lake Union, Phinny Wood, Capitol Hill, Fremont, and Georgetown.

 San Francisco, CA